 It’s the End of the World as We Know It Part 2

 Let’s talk about solar evolution!
-As I’m sure you all know, stars have a life span and a life cycle.
+As I’m sure you all know 😉, stars have a life span and a life cycle.
 These vary somewhat according to the size of the star.
 The largest stars live only hundreds of thousands to millions of years, then go supernova.

 Our star, the sun, is 4.6 billion years old, and is expected to live to be 10 billion years old, so it has ~5.4 billion years left.
 Mind, that’s the sun, not the earth.
 The sun will go through many changes and phases along the way that will devastate the rest of the solar system.
-Over the course of its life, the sun is growing and brightening due to the processes happening inside, causing its core to get hotter.
+Over the course of its life, the sun is growing larger and brighter due to the processes happening inside, causing its core to get hotter.
 After billions of years, it will eventually expand out to the size of Venus’ orbit and become a red giant star, at which point it will take up more space, but have less mass, less gravity and be significantly cooler.

 From PBS Space Time: The Death of the Sun: